Sample Oscar projects¶

 Browse the external sandbox site¶

-An instance of the sandbox site is built hourly from master branch and made available at http://latest.oscarcommerce.com
+An instance of the sandbox site is made available at https://latest.oscarcommerce.com

 It is possible for users to access the dashboard and edit the site content.
 Hence, the data can get quite messy.
 It is periodically cleaned up.